radareorg/radare.org/gsoc/2016/ideas.md

 Radare2 is currently using Capstone to disassemble several architecture, having an equivalent library to assemble would greatly simplify the maintenance and the code base.

 ### Assess requirements for midterm/final evaluation
 Midterm will require working universal assembly library for at least 4 architectures: x86, arm, mips and avr.
 It could be a separate library at this point.
-And at the final evaluation weâ€™ll expect it integrated into the radare2 framework.
+And at the final evaluation we’ll expect it integrated into the radare2 framework.

 ### Mentors
 - pancake